 As we grow, we begin to take ourselves too seriously.
 We get preoccupied with work pressures, family obligations, health issues and other such matters, in the process losing touch with the lighter side of life.
 But a sense of humour and the ability to laugh at oneself is a quality that can take the edge off all the hardships we face.
 During this lockdown, make it a point to spend some time each day watching or reading something funny and share jokes with your family and friends.

-The above 7 ideas are meant to make it easier to endure the effects of lockdown.
+The above 7 ideas are meant to make it easier to endure the undue strain on your mental health during lockdown.
 But I strongly recommend that you continue following these suggestions even after the lockdown is relaxed or lifted as they will raise the quality of your life.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!